 Recent significant engagements involving compliance counseling include:

-- Conducting a compliance program effectiveness review on behalf of a Fortune 500 pharmaceutical and medical device company currently under a HHS-OIG Corporate Integrity Agreement.
+- Conducted a compliance program effectiveness review on behalf of a Fortune 500 pharmaceutical and medical device company currently under an HHS-OIG Corporate Integrity Agreement.

-- Advising numerous technology and life sciences public companies on their anti-corruption policies, controls and compliance systems.
+- Advising numerous technology, life sciences and other public companies on their anti-corruption policies, controls and compliance systems.

 - Advised Cadence Design Systems on due diligence matters in connection with its $380 million acquisition of Tensilica, Inc.